 Although microfinance global outreach has increased tremendously over the past 30 years, an estimated 2.7 billion people around the world do not use formal financial services.
 About 56 percent of adults worldwide remain unbanked.
-Access to financial services underpins the ability of low-income people to achieve sustainable progress on their own terms.
+Access to financial services, particularly deposit services, underpins the ability of low-income people to achieve sustainable progress on their own terms, enhance their capacities to weather shocks, smooth income streams, and save for the future.
+Yet providing these services, on a profitable basis, to low-income rural people remains a major challenge for most financial service providers.

 How We Are Helping?

-In September 2011, UNCDF and The MasterCard Foundation launched the expansion of the successful programme.
-The USD 23.5 million, six year expansion will increase access to microfinance, particularly savings services, to a minimum of 450,000 low income people in Sub-Saharan Africa.
-In this new phase, experienced institutions or networks from developed and developing countries have applied to either establish greenfields or provide technical assistance that results in significant impact, particularly in the number of small-balance savers reached.
-With a view to strengthening the field, a learning agenda has also been added to enable UNCDF to test if a savings-led approach creates stronger and more resilient financial service providers.
-The MicroLead expansion employed a proven competitive process and selected 12 projects to enable innovative and experienced microfinance leaders to scale up operations in underserved African countries.
+Begun in 2009 when UNCDF, in partnership with the Bill & Melinda Gates Foundation, initiated a flagship USD 27 million global microfinance programme to provide loans and grants on a competitive basis to microfinance institutions, commercial banks and financial cooperatives based in developing countries and pursuing a savings-based approach to expand operations to underserved markets.
+Expanded in September 2011 with a generous contribution from The MasterCard Foundation, UNCDF launched the expansion of MicroLead via a USD 23.5 million, six year programme which will increase access to financial services, particularly savings services, to a minimum of 450,000 low income people in rural markets of Sub-Saharan Africa.
+In this new phase, experienced institutions and networks from developed and developing countries will establish greenfields or provide technical assistance that results in significant impact, particularly in the number of small-balance savers reached.
+With a view to strengthening the field, a learning agenda was added to enable UNCDF to test if a savings-led approach creates stronger and more resilient financial service providers.
+The MicroLead expansion employed a proven competitive process and selected 11 projects to enable innovative and experienced microfinance leaders to scale up operations in underserved African countries.
+Projects funded by MicroLead include bank downscaling and greenfielding, financial cooperative creation and strengthening, Savings Group linkages to formal financial institutions, MFI transformation into deposit-taking institution, human-centered product design development, and deployment of alternative delivery channels such as mobile money, rural agents, susu collectors and point of sale devices.
+Market research, product development, channel development, product marketing, and financial education components will result in significant scaling up of operations.
+In October 2012, UNCDF expanded MicroLead to Myanmar with a USD 7 million, 4.5 year grant from LIFT Myanmar, a multi-donor trust fund.
+The Myanmar programme has awarded funding to three Asian microfinance leaders to support their entrance into Myanmar.

 To learn more about MicroLead, please download the MicroLead brochure